MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-arc.md

 ## Error: `Error while updating agents for enabling features`

-When enabling a `custom location` and a `cluster connect` after connecting a cluster to Azure Arc, the following error appears:
+When enabling a *custom location* and a *cluster connect* after connecting a cluster to Azure Arc, the following error appears:

 `Error while updating agents for enabling features.
 Please run "kubectl get pods -n azure-arc" to check the pods in case of timeout error.
 Error: Error: UPGRADE FAILED: timed out waiting for the condition`

-This is a known issue with the September release, which is fixed in the October release.
+This is a known issue with the September release and is fixed in the October release.
 New AKS on Azure Stack HCI clusters created using the October release and connected to Arc using [Enable-AksHciArcConnection](./reference/ps/enable-akshciarcconnection.md) do not experience this issue.
 Update your AKS on Azure Stack HCI deployment to the October release and then reconnect your existing clusters to Arc for a workaround to this issue.

 ## Error: `addons.msft.microsoft "demo-arc-onboarding" already exists`